ChloeHo12/Python-Pandas-for-Group-Adjustment-Algorithm/README.md

 # Group-Adjustment-Algorithm

 Your task is to write the group adjustment method below.
-There are some unimplemented unit_tests at the bottom which also need implementation.
-Your solution can be pure python, pure NumPy, pure Pandas or any combination of the three.
-There are multiple ways of solving this problem, be creative, use comments to explain your code.

-# Group Adjust Method
 The algorithm needs to do the following:

 1.)
 For each group-list provided, calculate the means of the values for each unique group.